 Carlsbad, New Mexico

 Carlsbad is a rather small town that straddles the Pecos River.
 It has a central shopping district and modest neighborhoods that border it on every side.
-There is a nice area along the river that has several Airbnb choices and a nice-looking RV park (Pecos River RV Park) that is centrally located.
+There is a nice area along the river that has several Airbnb choices that are centrally located.

 Photo credit: Desert USA